ignitedotdev/typescript-engineer-task/Readme.md

 Now here is a task for you to crack

- We use [adonisjs](adonisjs) here at ignite.dev
+ We use the [adonisjs](adonisjs) framework here at ignite.dev

 ## Task description
-You'll be building a single backend api endpoint that leverages uses [github app ](https://docs.github.com/en/rest/apps?apiVersion=2022-11-28) to get private repositories from your github repository.
+You'll be building a single backend api endpoint that uses [github app ](https://docs.github.com/en/rest/apps?apiVersion=2022-11-28) to get the list of all private repositories from your github account.

 To complete this task
 1. You are expected to create and configure a github app